WORKSHOP & PLEIN AIR SUPPLY LISTS

 - Canvas/panel/paper for paint on.
 Recommended size: aprox 8×10″ to 12×16″.
 Gessoed panels are great for oils.

 - Paints.
-I will be demonstrating in oils.
+I will be working and demonstrating in oils.
 You’re welcome to work in your favorite medium of choice.
-Click here for a list of paints/supplies I use for landscape painting.

 - Palette: wood with a nice patina or plexiglas.